-- Gain knowledge and skills in relevant Te Ao Māori contexts and apply this when working with Māori individuals and whānau
+- Demonstrate the capacity to apply knowledge and skills in Te Ao Māori when working with Māori individuals and whānau in health settings

-- Gain an understanding of the Hui Process and Meihana Model and their application when working with Māori in health-care settings
+- Gain an understanding of the Hui Process and Meihana Model and their application when working with Māori in health settings

 - Explore key health issues impacting on Māori across the life course and be able to apply knowledge of cultural competency and contexts to these health issues